billkarsh/SpikeGLX/Markdown/Manual-Text.md

 >
 >_More cores allow better load balancing among these activities._

-### Dual Stream Model
+### Supported Streams

-SpikeGLX now supports two concurrent data streams that you can enable independently each time you run:
+In imec 'phase 3B' SpikeGLX supports multiple concurrent data streams that you can enable independently each time you run:

-1. `imec`: Imec probe data (operating over Ethernet or PXIe).
+* `imec0`: Imec probe-0 data (operating over Ethernet or PXIe).
+* `imec1`: Imec probe-1 data (operating over PXIe).
+* ... : And so on.
+Each PXIe module supports up to 4 probes.
-2. `nidq`: Whisper/NI-DAQ acquisition from USB peripherals or PCI cards.
+* `nidq`: Whisper/NI-DAQ acquisition from USB peripherals or PCI cards.

-Imec probes provide up to 384 channels of neural data and have a 16-line sync connector that's sampled (and recorded) at the neural data rate (30kHz).
+Imec probes current read out 384 channels of neural data and have a 16-line sync connector that's sampled (and recorded) at the neural data rate (30kHz).
+Each probe is its own stream.

 The Whisper system can currently record up to 256 analog inputs (_near future: 512 analog + 16 digital_).
 Think of it as a supplement